EvanHofmeister/NIH-UMLS-RxNorm-Instructions/readme.md

 dbserver=<MYSQL DATABASE SERVER>
 ```

-In my case, since I have installed MySql with brew and have a do not have a password on the database:
+In my case, since I have installed MySql with brew, have a username of `root`, and a do not have a password on the database:
 ![populate_mysql_parameters](images/populate_mysql_parameters.png)

 Next, execute the bash file and enter a password if prompted
 ``` bash
 sh populate_mysql_rxn.sh
 ```

+Note, this command will create a log file `mysql.log` that details whether each step has successfully run or failed with additional detail on any errors that have occurred

 If you run into a permission error, run the below code.
 The chmod 775 command will grant the read, write, and execute permissions
 ``` bash